Skip to content

 The Front (Front Park)

-The Front, now known as Front Park, located on a prominent bluff overlooking the head of the Niagara River and Lake Erie, was a key part of the nation’s first park and parkway system designed by Frederick Law Olmsted for the Buffalo Board of Park Commissioners in 1868.
-Originally totaling 32 acres, it was the most formal of three linked parks.
-“The Park” (now Delaware Park), “The Parade” (later redesigned by Olmsted as Humboldt Park, now Martin Luther King, Jr. Park), and a series of broad connecting parkways, were the other elements of the system.
+The Front, now known as Front Park, located on a prominent bluff with a spectacular view overlooking Lake Erie and the rapids at the head of the Niagara River, was a key part of the nation’s first park and parkway system designed by Frederick Law Olmsted and his partner Calvert Vaux in 1868.
+Originally totaling 32 acres, it was the most formal of the set of three new parks Olmsted and Vaux planned.
+“The Park” (now Delaware Park), “The Parade” (later redesigned as Humboldt Park, and now named Martin Luther King, Jr. Park), all linked by a series of broad connecting parkways, were the other elements of the system.

 The featured aspect of the Front was its wonderful view out over the head of the Niagara River, Lake Erie, and the Canadian shoreline.
 In contrast to rural beauty as highlighted at the Park or the military drill ground as provided by the Parade, Olmsted saw the Front as a spot with “a character of magnificence admirably adapted to be associated with stately ceremonies, the entertainment of public guests, and other occasions of civic display.”

-As with the other parks Olmsted designed, the Front was not simply discovered scenery, but was artfully constructed to enhance nature.
-A large number of trees displaced during construction of the parkway in Porter Avenue were moved to the Front with a specially constructed wagon.
-Thus, the park from its earliest construction was able to give the appearance of considerably more mature growth.
-In addition to extensive planting, considerable filling and grading were required.
+As with the other parks Olmsted and Vaux designed, the Front was not simply discovered scenery, but it was artfully constructed to enhance nature.
+A large number of trees displaced during construction of the connecting parkway in Porter avenue were moved to the Front with a specially constructed wagon.
+Thus, the park from its earliest construction was able to be given the appearance of considerably more mature growth.
+In addition to extensive planting, considerable filling and grading were required by the site.

 From its earliest days, the Front was home to frequent organized baseball games and cricket matches, and to sledding and tobogganing in the winter, all of which drew large crowds to the park.
 Both the popularity of the Front and the desire to eliminate nuisances associated with the commercial use of the adjacent waterfront and canal side property caused the Park Commission to seek to acquire the lands between the Front and the lake.
 After a four year legal battle, the Front was expanded by a 20 acre waterfront addition in 1890.